How To Track Macro Amounts in Foods

 I personally use a combination of all three, but some may just use one method or two methods depending on their access to technology.

-Counting Macros Using Nutritional Labels
+Tracking Macros Using Nutritional Labels

 Almost all foods that are sold in grocery stores have food labels except for fresh produce.
 But, stores such as Trader Joes and similar even have much of their produce bagged and nutritionally labeled as well.